fogfish/m_http/README.md

 ## License

-Copyright (c) 2016, Dmitry Kolesnikov

-Copyright (c) 2016, Mario Cardona
+Copyright (c) 2016, Dmitry Kolesnikov, Mario Cardona

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at http://www.apache.org/licenses/LICENSE-2.0.